myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T11:53:01.743Z
+>
+> Open source always wins and it’s irreversible

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T11:02:14.819Z
+>
+> The Dart development experience is, to put it mildly, excellent.
+I have been exposed to many languages and this is the best, easiest and safest to use

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-27T10:52:36.142Z
 >
 > @retr0-id.translate.goog Yes let’s start with Flutter